-Intoxicating Spaces brings together a team of historians from the universities of Oldenburg (Germany), Sheffield (UK), Stockholm (Sweden), and Utrecht (Netherlands).
+Intoxicating Spaces brought together a team of historians from the universities of Oldenburg (Germany), Sheffield (UK), Stockholm (Sweden), and Utrecht (Netherlands).

 Professor Phil Withington